 As guinea pigs reach puberty by the age of two to three months, they experience a whirlwind of hormonal changes, which may cause behavioral changes in guinea pigs.
 So, male guinea pigs are more likely to bite their owners during this stage due to their high testosterone levels.
 If two male guinea pigs are housed together, they may start biting and fighting during this stage.
 Similarly, female guinea pigs are on heat; they become less social.
 When experiencing hormonal tumult, guinea pigs become less tolerant of handling.

+How Can You Stop It?
 You cannot stop your guinea pig from experiencing hormonal changes.
 What you can do is spay or neuter your guinea pig if you do not want to breed them.
 That said, it is not assured that neutering or spaying affects guinea pig aggression.
-But it will surely help contain the uncharacteristic mood swings of your guinea pig.
+But it will surely help contain the uncharacteristic mood swings of your guinea pig. |

+Never Punish your Guinea Pig For Biting!
 Put yourself in your guinea pig’s shoes and consider this: if you had to pee; you were scared for your life; your handler was causing you pain, you were hungry, and there was no sign of immediate meal, what would you do?
 You will probably take some desperate measures like giving your handler a bite and fleeing.
-So, never punish your piggy friend for biting you.
+So, never punish your piggy friend for biting you. |

 Final Verdict: Why Do Guinea Pigs Bite?